-2.)The entry must include the following details:
+1) Firstly the entry must include the following details.

-(i) Date and time of the accident
+2) Date and time of the accident.

-(vi) Date of diagnosis of the disease
+7) Date of diagnosis of the disease.

-(vii) Occupation of the person affected
+8) Occupation of the person affected.

-(viii) Name or nature of the disease
+9) Finally the name or nature of the disease.

 These records must always be available for the appropriate authority.